nkrode/RedisLive/README.md

 Feedback
 ========

-Have feedback, feature request or improvements you'd like to see to RedisLive?
-Drop me a note [@nkrode](https://twitter.com/#!/nkrode) or just fork and send pull requests!
+Have feedback, feature request or improvements you'd like to see?
+Drop me a note [@nkrode](https://twitter.com/#!/nkrode) or just fork and send a pull request :-)

 Authors
 -------